MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 ### Open challenge

-In the open challenge the robot first determines the driving direction, then goes to the outer lane and completes 3 laps while staying on the outer lane the whole time.
+In the open challenge the robot first determines the driving direction, then goes to the outer lane and completes 3 laps while staying on the outer lane the whole time, accelerating and decelerating to lower lap times but maintain precision where it counts.

 The strategy of the placement of the robot inside the selected starting zone by us is the following: